rust-lang/book/nostarch/chapter10.md

 In this example, `string1` is valid until the end of the outer scope, `string2` is valid until the end of the inner scope, and `result` references something that is valid until the end of the inner scope.
-Run this code, and you’ll see that the borrow checker approves of this code; it will compile and print `The longest string is long string is long`.
+Run this code, and you’ll see that the borrow checker approves; it will compile and print `The longest string is long string is long`.

 Next, let’s try an example that shows that the lifetime of the reference in `result` must be the smaller lifetime of the two arguments.
 We’ll move the declaration of the `result` variable outside the inner scope but leave the assignment of the value to the `result` variable inside the scope with `string2`.
-Then we’ll move the `println!` that uses `result` outside the inner scope, after the inner scope has ended.
+Then we’ll move the `println!` that uses `result` to outside the inner scope, after the inner scope has ended.
 The code in Listing 10-24 will not compile.

 Filename: src/main.rs